tobyweston/essential_acceptance_testing/manuscript/part2/design.md

 ~~~~~~~

-As before, the HTML interacts with the fixture to setup the stubs, execute the function under test and verify the results.
+As before, the HTML interacts with the fixture to setup the stubs (lines 7 and 10), execute the function under test and verify the results (line 23).
 The result would look something like this.

 ![](images/part2/design.md/test-portfolio-valuation-calculation-specification-result.png)